The Machine That Outlived Its Mandate

 Men are the underrepresented group in higher education.
 By a substantial and widening margin.
 The institutional apparatus built to address female underrepresentation in education is now operating in a system where its original mandate has not just been achieved — it has been reversed.
 The machine did not stop.
 It kept running.
 Nobody redirected the funding.

-V. The Underrepresentation Claim: Anatomy of a Shifting Goalpost
+VII.
+The Underrepresentation Claim: Anatomy of a Shifting Goalpost

 The underrepresentation argument deserves its own examination because it is the most publicly visible expression of the institutional machinery at work — and because it demonstrates, with unusual clarity, how goalposts move when an advocacy apparatus needs new problems to justify its continued existence.